nisaTahsin/SENG350-Project/backlog.md

 User Story S-3: Staff can view bookings by time to locate and cancel them [See GitLab Issue #20]

-##New Requirements and User Stories for Implementation 2
+## New Requirements and User Stories for Implementation II

 REQ-R-6: AI Agent (MCP) can autonomously book rooms [See GitLab Issue #48]